mParticle/mparticle-apple-sdk/README.md

 # mParticle Apple SDK

 Hello!
-This is the unified mParticle Apple SDK.
-It currently supports iOS and tvOS, and we plan to continue adding support for more platforms in the future.
+This is the public repository of the unified mParticle Apple SDK built for the iOS and tvOS platforms.

-Your job is to build an awesome app that consumers love.
-You also need several tools and services to make data-driven decisions.
-Like most app owners, you end up implementing and maintaining numerous SDKs ranging from analytics, attribution, push notification, remarketing, monetization, etc. But embedding multiple 3rd party libraries creates a number of unintended consequences and hidden costs.
-From not being able to move as fast as you want, to bloating and destabilizing your app, to losing control and ownership of your 1st party data.
+At mParticle our mission is straightforward: make it really easy for apps and app services to connect and take ownership of your 1st party data.
+Like most app owners, you end up implementing and maintaining numerous SDKs ranging from analytics, attribution, push notification, remarketing, monetization, etc. However, embedding multiple 3rd party libraries creates a number of unintended consequences and hidden costs.

 The mParticle platform addresses all these problems.
 We support an ever growing number of integrations with services and SDKs, including developer tools, analytics, attribution, messaging, advertising, and more. mParticle has been designed to be the central hub connecting all these services – check [our site](https://www.mparticle.com), or hit us at <dev@mparticle.com> to learn more.

 ## Overview

-This document is a quick-start to:
+This document will help you:

-* Obtaining the mParticle SDK via [CocoaPods](https://cocoapods.org/?q=mparticle) or via [Carthage](https://github.com/Carthage/Carthage)
+* Obtain the mParticle SDK via [CocoaPods](https://cocoapods.org/?q=mparticle) or via [Carthage](https://github.com/Carthage/Carthage)
-* Extending the mParticle SDK with [*Kits*](https://github.com/mparticle-integrations)
+* Extend the mParticle SDK with [*Kits*](https://github.com/mparticle-integrations)
-* Initializing the mParticle SDK
+* Initialize the mParticle SDK

-The mParticle SDK is composed of the _Core_ library and a series of _kit_ libraries that depend on Core.
+The mParticle SDK is composed of the _core_ library and a series of _kit_ libraries that depend on the core.
 With each integration with a partner we strive to implement as many features as possible in the server-to-server layer, however some times a deeper integration to work side-by-side with a 3rd party SDK comes with greater benefits to our clients.
 We use the term **Kit** to describe such integrations.

-The Core SDK takes care of initializing the kits depending on what you've configured in [your app's dashboard](https://app.mparticle.com), so you just have to decide which kits you may use prior to submission to the App Store.
+The core SDK takes care of initializing the kits depending on what you've configured in [your app's dashboard](https://app.mparticle.com), so you just have to decide which kits you may use prior to submission to the App Store.
 You can easily include all of the kits, none of the kits, or individual kits – the choice is yours.

 ## Get the SDK

 The mParticle-Apple-SDK is available via [CocoaPods](https://cocoapods.org/?q=mparticle) or via [Carthage](https://github.com/Carthage/Carthage).
-Once you have picked your choice, follow the instructions below.
+Follow the instructions below based on your preference.

 #### CocoaPods

-To integrate mParticle into your Xcode project using CocoaPods, specify it in your [Podfile](https://guides.cocoapods.org/syntax/podfile.html):
+To integrate the SDK using CocoaPods, specify it in your [Podfile](https://guides.cocoapods.org/syntax/podfile.html):

 ```ruby
 target '<Your Target>' do